-Create and maintain an environment for learning that promotes respect and appreciation of scholarship, freedom, human diversity and the cultural mosaic of the campus community.
+Create and maintain an environment for learning that promotes respect and appreciation of scholarship, freedom, human diversity, and the cultural mosaic of the campus community.
 Promote excellence in instruction and intellectual accomplishments.
 Provide broadly accessible higher education for residents of the region, state and/or nation.

 The Mt San Jacinto Campus Safety Department assists in delivery of the College's mission and strives to create a safe environment conducive to academic excellence.
-We understand that crime is a nationwide problem and we strive to make our campus community a safe and secure environment.
-The Campus Safety Department works closely with local police agencies and employs security measures to reduce and prevent crime.
+We understand that crime is a nationwide problem, and we strive to make our campus community a safe and secure environment.
+The Campus Safety Department works closely with local police agencies, and the contracted on-campus law enforcement agency (Currently Riverside Sheriff's Office) and employs security measures to reduce and prevent crime.